Closing arguments in retrial for man previously convicted in Palm Springs art dealer murder - KESQ

 Defense attorney Bosky Kathuria said Bustamante was tricked into the crime by other conspirators, and is not a murderer.

+"Because Miguel Bustamante sits here presumed innocent, he doesn't have to prove his innocence.
+He has presumed innocence.
+The prosecution has to prove his guilt," Kathuria said.

-Kathuria will continue his closing argument Wednesday morning at 9 a.m. at the Larson Justice Center.
+The defense will continue its closing argument Wednesday morning at 9 a.m. at the Larson Justice Center in Indio.

-The jury will soon decide whether to find Bustamante guilty on felony charges of murder, conspiracy, grand theft, identity theft, forgery and burglary.
+Then, the jury will deliberate whether to find Bustamante guilty on felony charges of murder, conspiracy, grand theft, identity theft, forgery and burglary.